JGCRI/gcam-doc/gcam-build.md

 C:\Program Files\Java\jdk1.8.0_102\lib
 ```

-In addtion the PATH variable may need to be updated so that GCAM can find the `jvm.dll`.
+In addition the PATH variable may need to be updated so that GCAM can find the `jvm.dll`.
 Note that this is the purpose of the `<GCAM Workspace>/exe/run-gcam.bat` wrapper.
 Users can take a look at this file to understand how GCAM detects the JAVA_HOME and updates the PATH accordingly.

 #### 2.3.3 Java on Mac
 Note since GCAM now requires Java 1.7+ the old Apple supplied Java installation is no longer supported.
 All versions of OS X can still use a more recent version of Java from Oracle/openJDK instead (**note** users must install the JDK, not the JRE).
 Again we now recommend users install the openJDK version.
 Note, openJDK only provides a zip archive, to install on the Mac a user may simply run in the Terminal: